 Protecting your home from water damage is very important so that you don’t experience extensive damage to your property and your belongings.
-Water damage is a common problem that many homeowners have to deal with, but the following steps can help protect your home from this occurrence:
+It’s a common problem that many homeowners have to deal with, but the following steps can help protect your home from water damage:

 Certain items like photographs, sentimental items, or irreplaceable documents should be stored in waterproof containers so that if a pipe were to burst, these items would be protected and would remain in their original condition.
 These items should not be stored in your basement and should be far away from flood-prone areas.